 How is an appeal dealt with?

-Householder Appeal Service is for small scale developments to existing properties where the application has been refused or a decision has not been made with the deadline.
+Householder Appeal Service is for small scale developments to existing properties where the application has been refused or a decision has not been made within the deadline.

 Informal Hearing type of appeal that involves an informal discussion of the issues, which is led by the Planning Inspector following the submission of written submissions.